mgsx-dev/of-glsl-workshop/README.md

 This project is a code base for a workshop around OpenFrameworks and GLSL.
+Preview available here : http://www.mgsx.net/of-glsl-workshop/

 Setup instructions are based on Ubuntu 14.04 and Eclipse Mars but may be adapted for other OS and IDE.